akseshina/nebenan_task/README.md

 Let's start by looking at the file.
 It contains information about 20,000 users.

 The fields contain a lot of Nulls.
 I assumed that in such cases, the user did not perform specific actions, and their count can be considered as 0.
 For further analysis, I replaced all Nulls in the dataset with zeros.
 I also saved this updated dataset to a new file to make it easier to visualize in Tableau.
-(See the "Filling Nulls with Zeros" section in the notebook)
+(See the "Fill the dataset with zeros instead of Nulls" section in [the Jupyter Notebook](https://github.com/akseshina/nebenan_task))

 I also checked that for each user, the metric value does not decrease with an increase in the length of the time frame.
 All data passed this check.
-(See the "Checking Metric Monotonicity" section in the notebook)
+(See the "Checking Metric Monotonicity" section in [the Jupyter Notebook](https://github.com/akseshina/nebenan_task))

 ### Outliers